douguet/LEA3D/README.md

  ![example](/images/best-candidate.png)

+The best candidate of the run is the last molecule of the file list.sdf

 **2. Use lea3d to generate 3 molecules using a pre-defined combination of legos**

 In this example, the objective is to build molecules that are already encoded without evaluation of any properties.
 The file list_mol_sulfapyridine-aspirin_venetoclax contains the encoding for three molecules (one per line) and the file ligand-aspirin.in indicates which library of fragment to use (here, the default SDF file called all.sdf from the folder LEGO).